sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 I> We talk about splitting code into functions in the [Divide and conquer, or merge and relax](#divide) chapter.

-I found that reducing the lifespan of a variable works as well, and doesn’t produce lots of tiny functions.
-The idea here is to reduce the number of lines between the variable declaration and the line where it’s accessed for the last time.
-The scope might be a whole 200-line function but if the lifespan of a particular variable is three lines, then we only need to look at these three lines to understand how this variable is used.
+I found that _reducing the lifespan of variables_ works as well, and doesn’t produce lots of tiny functions.
+The idea here is to reduce the number of lines between the variable declaration and the line where the variable is accessed for the last time.
+The variable’s _scope_ might be a whole 200-line function, but if the lifespan of a particular variable is three lines then we only need to look at these three lines to understand how this variable is used.

 <!-- const MAX_RELATED = 3 -->